0

 01/26/2026

-This is a scientific review that argues that pain in women is systematically under-recognized, under-treated, and under-researched, despite women experiencing more frequent, more severe, and more chronic pain than men across the lifespan.
-The authors frame pain in women not as a niche issue, but as a major public health and clinical equity problem that deserves prioritization in research, diagnosis, and treatment.
+This is a scientific review that argues that pain in women is systematically under-recognized, under-researched, and under-supported, despite women experiencing more frequent, more severe, and more chronic pain than men across the lifespan.
+The authors frame pain in women not as a niche issue, but as a major public health and equity problem that deserves prioritization in research, diagnosis, and care.

 Let's take a look at the article, and see how this impacts menopause...